RossmacD/TS-GQL-API/readme.md

 1. Next, ensure your local Postgres database is up and running.
 Once configured, place your connection url in a `.env` file at the root of the repo.
 These variables will be automatically assigned to process.env when the application boots through [dotenv](https://github.com/motdotla/dotenv).
 Your .env file should look something like this:

     ```
-    DATABASE_URL=postgres://localhost/books
+    DATABASE_URL=postgres://user@host/database
     ```

+2. Use knex to migrate the database using the migrations

+    ```sh
+    # Install knex globally if you don't already have it with 'npm install -g knex'
+    $ knex migrate:latest

+    # Use knex migrate:rollback to
+    ```

-2. Boot the app and navigate to localhost:3000/graphiql to run a query!
+3. Boot the app and navigate to localhost:3000/graphiql to run a query!

     ```sh
     $ npm start